 I started feeling the itch back in mid January.
 At the time, I had already settled on starting out with a Trijicon RMR as the red dot sight I wanted to start with.
 In my eyes, it’s the measuring stick that all other carry optics are measured by.
 So it felt like a natural place to start.

 At the same time, I thought the best option to add the RMR to the VP9 was to have the slide milled by a gunsmith.
 A bit of internet google fu led me to find a couple of gunsmiths who were willing to do the work and several others who wouldn’t touch the project for various reasons.

 The three gunsmiths I was considering were:

-While I was contemplating my choice between sending the gun in to a smith and going with out for several weeks or purchasing a second slide for the VP9 and sending that in, I came across a blog post covering H&K’s announce an optics ready edition of the VP9 at Shot Show.
+While I was contemplating my choice between sending the gun in to a smith and going without for several weeks or purchasing a second slide for the VP9 and sending that in, I came across a blog post covering H&K’s announcement of an optics ready edition of the VP9 at Shot Show.

 This option was the most attractive to me.
 This option allowed me to retain the front and rear sights which I could replace with suppressor height sights to use as back up sights or as a co-witness.
 At the same time, this option allowed me to keep the manufacturers warranty intact.
 So this was the route I went.

 After placing an order for a new VP9 with GrabAGun.com, I went over to Amazon and placed an order for a Trijicon RMR.
 Then I went over to the H&K Web Shop and placed an order for a #2 optics plate (compatible with the RMR).
 Several dollars later it was just a matter of waiting for some of those items to arrive and for a call from my local FFL to pick up the firearm after completing the required background check.